The Office of Sustainability is Proposing Fifteen New Goals

 A partnership between Pierce County, the Puget Sound Clean Air Agency, the City of Tacoma and the Tacoma-Pierce County Health Department will be crucial to meeting this ambitious goal.
 Pierce County will support the wood stove removal program, continued wintertime burn ban education and enforcement is critical to reaching the daily health goal.

-Pierce County has reduced energy use by over 23% saving over 2 million dollars since 2010.
+Pierce County has reduced energy use intensity by 13.5% saving well over 2 million dollars since 2010.

 Reduce the energy use intensity (kBtu/sq ft) in County-owned buildings by 30% over 2009 levels.
 Reduce natural gas used in all County operations by 50% over 2009 levels.